-On a weekday morning, think of this beach as your very own private one because it is absolutely empty as all the locals are going about their daily routine.
+On a weekday morning, think of this beach as your very own private one because it is absolutely empty as all the locals are going about their daily routines.
 In the evenings though, Herne Bay Beach is pumping with locals unintentionally coming together as they unwind from a long day.
 This beach has strong community vibes and is perfect for those who want some company.

 Point Chevalier beach

 Considering the location being so central, Pt Chevalier Beach is a beach that is surprisingly quiet.
 It is extremely dog friendly, so it’s a favourite among the pet owners of Auckland.
-The waters are calm to make it safe for swimming and the nearby playground makes it a great beach to spend the day for families with kids.
+The waters are calm to make it safe for swimming and the nearby playground makes it a great beach to spend the day with families with kids.
 Did we mention this beach also gets the sun all day long?

 Below the Parnell Rose Gardens sits Judges Bay.
 This cute little spot is secluded and the water is calm because it sits between the land and Tamaki Drive.
 With a raft to jump off and plenty of grass for a picnic, this is one treasure you’ll love.

 Okahu Bay beach

 This picturesque beach arguably gives the best views out of all the beaches in Central Auckland.
 From Okahu Bay Beach, you can get a good look at the Auckland skyline, Hauraki Gulf and wee little Devonport.
 This beach has got it all from a basketball court and a playground with a flying fox—a Kiwi favourite.
 To make the most of this beach, you can hire a kayak and get your paddle on.
 If you don’t want to get in the water, rollerblades are up for hire too.